nepenth/knowledge-base/README.md

 ### Communication Skills <a name="communication-skills"></a>
-The Communication Skills category provides resources and guidance on effective communication strategies, including verbal and non-verbal techniques to convey technical information clearly.
-This category currently includes presentation techniques to help technical professionals deliver engaging and informative presentations.
+The Communication Skills category provides resources to help you effectively convey technical information, including strategies for clear and concise communication.
+This category includes topics such as presentation techniques to improve your ability to share complex ideas with various audiences.
 *Subcategories: Presentation Techniques*
 *Items: 1*